 Shortly before we wandered out of the marina, a large luxury yacht docks in the marina.
 The military styled vessel named ‘Bold’ is 85 meters long and owned by a german entrepreneur.
 You can charter the yacht for 1 million a week.
 The vessel’s builder and designer dubbed it ‘fuel efficient’.
 This might be the case when compared to similar sized vessels.
 Soon 4 tanker trucks with 31,000 liter diesel each drove onto the pier to fill her up.
 Totaling 124,000 liters and still not full.
 (124000L equal 33000 US gallons).
 After that I felt a tad misled by the term ‘fuel efficient’.

 The contrast to the poor downtown soon after couldn’t be illustrated in a bigger way then by walking by a $100,000,000 luxury yacht.

 Market in downtown Bizerte

 I like to photograph people.
 I like to make them look good on pictures and hope they like the outcome afterwards.
 This is a miserable combination for a real world photo representing life’s harsher realities.
 I really don’t like to hold a lens into the face of people in adverse situations – adverse for me, I must add.
 Bizerte’s market was so exotic, I couldn’t resist making photos.
-It didn’t matter what my subjective judgement of a good photo represents.
+It didn’t matter what my subjective judgement of a good photo was.
 Unhappy or happy, poor or good life, this was worth recording.

 Let’s start the walk to the ‘Vieux Port’ (Old Harbor).